-PURPOSE OF REPORT:To present to Council investment allocations and returns on investments for September with the Local Government Act (1993), the Local Government (General) Regulation 2005 and Council's Investment Policy which was adopted by Council on 28 August 2007 (Minute No. 319).
+PURPOSE OF REPORT: To present to Council investment allocations and returns on investments for September 2008.
+BACKGROUND: Council's investments are made in accordance with the Local Government Act (1993), the Local Government (General) Regulation 2005 and Council's Investment Policy which was adopted by Council on 28 August 2007 (Minute No. 319).
+COMMENTS: The Reserve Bank of Australia (RBA) lowered the official cash rate by 25bps to 7.00% in September.
+RECOMMENDATION: That the summary of investments and performance for September be received and noted.
+That the Certificate of the Responsible Accounting Officer be noted and the report adopted.